Consequence, noun

 Step-father, noun

-Someone’s step-father is the man who has married a child’s mother after
+Someone’s step-father is the man who has married a child’s mother after the death or

 divorce of his father.